mithranm/study-buddy/README.md

 ## Usage

 1. Clone this repo with ``git clone https://github.com/mithranm/study-buddy``
-2. Rename example.env in /frontend and /backend to .env and set API keys.
+2. Rename example.env in /frontend and /backend to .env and set the OLLAMA_HOST to a valid Ollama instance.
 3. Run ``docker-compose up --build `` in the project root.
 4. Navigate to localhost:9091 in your browser and begin!